StillLynnTheCloset/kotlr/README.md

 * Create a full API client for Tumblr
 * Use typesafe and idiomatic Kotlin

    This means that every response, and every object within those responses, will be represented by a class which will have typed properties for every possible field that the API can return.
 All requests to the API will likewise be backed by classes which clearly document any and all availible parameters as well as enforcing any restrictions on the requests, such as maximum values or mutually exclusive parameters.
-* Support the origional (legacy) post format
+* Support the original (legacy) post format
 * Support the new 'blocks' post type, aka the Neue Post Format or NPF.
 * Provide any functionality needed to interact with the Tumblr API, such as APIs to acquire OAuth/XAuth keys in a